Claressa Shields's Success and Achievements in Timeline

 A closer look at the biggest achievements of Claressa Shields.
 Awards, milestones, and records that define success.

-Claressa Shields is an American professional boxer and former mixed martial artist, achieving world championships across five weight classes.
-She was the undisputed female light middleweight champion in 2021, a two-time undisputed female middleweight champion (2019-2024), held WBC and IBF female super middleweight titles (2017-2018), the WBO female light heavyweight title, and became the undisputed female heavyweight champion in 2025.
-Shields holds the record for becoming a two, three, four and five division world champion in the fewest professional fights.
-As of October 2022, she was ranked the world's best active female middleweight by BoxRec and the best active female boxer, pound for pound, by ESPN and The Ring.
+Claressa Shields is a highly decorated American professional boxer and former mixed martial artist.
+She is a multi-division world champion, having held titles in five weight classes, including undisputed championships at light middleweight and middleweight.
+She holds the record for becoming a two, three, four and five division world champion in the fewest professional fights.
+As of late 2022, she was ranked as the world's best active female middleweight by BoxRec and the best active female boxer, pound for pound, by ESPN and The Ring.
+She has recently captured the undisputed female heavyweight title since February 2025.

 2011: National Police Athletic League Championships

-In 2011, Claressa Shields competed in her first open-division tournament, the National Police Athletic League Championships; she won the middleweight title and was named top overall fighter and also qualified for the U.S. Olympic Trials.
+In 2011, Claressa Shields competed in her first open-division tournament, the National Police Athletic League Championships where she won the middleweight title, was named top overall fighter, and qualified for the U.S. Olympic Trials.

-2011: National PAL Championships Most Outstanding Female Fighter
+2011: Most Outstanding Female Fighter at National PAL Championships

-In 2011, Claressa Shields was recognized as the Most Outstanding Female Fighter at the National PAL Championships.
+In 2011, Claressa Shields was awarded Most Outstanding Female Fighter at the National Police Athletic League (PAL) Championships.

 February 2012: U.S. Olympic Trials Winner

-In February 2012, Claressa Shields won the U.S. Olympic Trials in the 165 lb (75 kg) middleweight division, making her the youngest boxer at the event.
+In February 2012, Claressa Shields won the U.S. Olympic Trials in the 165 lb (75 kg) middleweight division.

-In April 2012, Claressa Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario against three-time defending world champion Mary Spencer of Canada; she held an undefeated record of 25 wins and 0 losses at that point.
+In April 2012, Claressa Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario, against Mary Spencer of Canada.

 October 2012: National PAL Championships Gold

-In October 2012, Claressa Shields won gold at middleweight in the open division at her second National PAL Championships, beating Franchón Crews-Dezurn in the finals.
+In October 2012, Claressa Shields competed in her second National PAL Championships, beating Franchón Crews-Dezurn in the finals to win gold at middleweight in the open division.

-At the 2012 Summer Olympics in London, Claressa Shields, aged 17, won the gold medal in the women's middleweight division after beating Nadezda Torlopova.
-She became the first American woman to win a boxing gold medal.
+At the 2012 Summer Olympics in London, Claressa Shields won the gold medal in the women's middleweight division, beating Russian boxer Nadezda Torlopova.
+This made her the first American woman to win a boxing gold medal.

-2012: U.S. Olympic Trials Outstanding Boxer of the Tournament
+2012: Outstanding Boxer of the Tournament at U.S. Olympic Trials

 In 2012, Claressa Shields was recognized as the Outstanding Boxer of the Tournament at the U.S. Olympic Trials.